irphilli/tracker_api/README.md

 client = TrackerApi::Client.new(token: 'my-api-token')                    # Create API client

-client.me.email                                                           # Get email for the authenticated person client.my_activity                                                        # Get all activities for the authenticated person client.notifications                                                      # Get notifications for the authenticated person
+client.me.email                                                           # Get email for the authenticated person client.activity                                                           # Get a list of all the activity performed the authenticated person client.notifications                                                      # Get notifications for the authenticated person

 projects = client.projects                                                # Get all projects
 project  = client.project(123456)                                         # Find project with given ID
+project.activity                                                          # Get a list of all the activity performed on this project

 project.stories                                                           # Get all stories for a project project.stories(with_state: :unscheduled, limit: 10)                      # Get 10 unscheduled stories for a project